-It is essential to approach STR regulation with a balanced perspective, ensuring that these benefits are preserved while avoiding unintended negative consequences.
-Overall, STRs represent a small fraction of the housing stock in major cities.
-Implementing overly restrictive regulations may inadvertently drive activity toward other types of accommodations,2 leading to increased accommodation prices and a significant loss of earnings for local hosts.
-Additionally, excessive regulation can be costly, ineffective in achieving its goals, and may encourage the growth of an informal sector for STRs listed on non-transactional platforms, which are even more challenging for authorities to monitor.
+It is essential to approach STR regulation with balance and consideration to retain these benefits while avoiding unintended negative consequences.
+Overall, STRs constitute a small portion of housing stock in major cities.
+Overly restrictive STR regulations can inadvertently shift activity to other forms of accommodation, increasing accommodation prices and sacrificing a significant portion of local host earnings.
+Disproportionate regulation can also be costly, ineffective in achieving their intended aim, and foster a stronger informal sector for STRs listed via non-transactional platforms, which are even harder for authorities to monitor.
 Figure 3: Listings on Airbnb Make Up a Small Part of the Overall Housing Stock

-Source: Airbnb listings data, Eurostat data on conventional dwellings.
+Source: Airbnb listings data, Eurostat data on conventional dwellings

-Overview

-€128B Direct Tourism Spend

-In 2023, guests of STRs spent €128 billion in the EU, with nearly €27 billion going directly to hosts based in the EU as earnings.

-€149B Gross Domestic Product

-This spending made a notable economic contribution, supporting €149 billion in GDP and constituting 23% of tourism activity across the EU.
-The economic benefits were distributed across EU Member States.

-Additional Benefits

-The nature of STRs provides additional benefits, such as supporting families with better amenities and more accessible spaces, dispersing tourism to lesser-known and rural locations, supporting investment in local areas, and reducing accommodation prices for travellers.
+Short-term rentals (STRs) provide significant economic benefits across the EU and offer a range of unique benefits that extend beyond their economic contribution.
+The Unique Economic and Local Contribution of STRs Overview €128B Direct Tourism Spend STRs guests spent €128 billion in the EU in 2023, with almost €27 billion going directly to EU-based local hosts.
+Additional Benefits The nature of STRs provides additional benefits, such as supporting families with better amenities and more accessible spaces, dispersing tourism to lesser-known and rural locations, supporting investment in local areas, and reducing accommodation prices for travellers.
 The STR segment can also scale up rapidly to support one-off events across Europe.

-Recent Growth

-Recent growth in the STR segment has supported the tourism recovery, while the rest of the accommodation sector remained below pre-Covid-19 levels as of 2023.
+STR Guests Visit Their Own Country A significant portion of STR nights is spent within the guests' own country (38%), and most international nights from STRs are from guests elsewhere in the EU (62%). €149B Gross Domestic Product This spending made a notable economic contribution, supporting €149 billion in GDP and constituting 23% of tourism activity across the EU.
+The economic benefits were distributed across member states.
+Recent Growth Recent growth in the STR segment has supported the tourism recovery, while the rest of the accommodation sector remained below pre-Covid-19 levels as of 2023.

-STR Guests Visit Their Own Country

-Overall, domestic guests and those from other EU countries together represent 76% of all guest nights.
-Each of these segments accounts for 38% of the total guest nights.

-This report considers the impact of the short-term rentals ("STR") segment in the EU.
-It quantifies the economic impact of the segment using recent data provided by Eurostat and Airbnb.
-References to 'STR bookings' - per Eurostat data - interpret a 'booking' as single rooms and entire apartments as listed on four online platforms: Airbnb, Booking.com, Expedia, and Tripadvisor.3

-In 2023, STRs accounted for approximately 22% of total tourism nights in the EU.
+This report considers the impact of the short-term rentals ("STR") segment on the EU.
+It quantifies the economic impact of the segment using recent data collected by Eurostat and Airbnb.
+STRs bookings are comprised of single rooms and entire apartments listed on online platforms, including Airbnb, Booking. com, Expedia, and Tripadvisor.
+In 2023, STRs accounted for approximately 22% of total nights stayed across the EU.
 This segment provides substantial benefits as part of the broader accommodation market.
 The STR segment directly boosts incomes and tourism spending by connecting hosts with travellers.
-This is particularly vital in rural and dispersed areas where demand for STRs has more than doubled since 2020-generating tax revenue, creating jobs, and contributing to revitalisation and investment in local destinations.
+This is particularly vital in rural and dispersed areas where demand for STRs has more than doubled since 2020-generating tax revenue, creating jobs, and contributing to revitalisation and investment in local areas across the EU.
 The unique features of STRs also cater to specific needs for family travel and provide extra, flexible accommodation capacity that supports travel to one-off events across Europe.

-2.1 Short Term Rentals Provide Significant Economic Benefits to the EU

-2.1.1 STR guests spent €128 billion in local economies, with almost €27 billion going directly to local hosts within the EU

-Figure 4: Direct STR-Linked Tourism Spend in the EU
+2.1 Short Term Rentals Provide Significant Economic Benefits to the EU 2.1.1 STRs guests spent €128 billion in local economies, with almost €27 billion going directly to local hosts within the EU Figure 4: Direct STR-Linked Tourism Spend in the EU